 Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of these securities or determined if this prospectus or the accompanying prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.
+Any representation to the

-Per Share Per Series A Preferred Share No Exercise of Over- allotment option Total Full Exercise of Over- allotment option Total Public Offering Price \$ \$ \$ \$ Underwriting discounts and commissions paid(1) Underwriter discounts and commissions paid (pre- existing relationship investors)(2) Proceeds to us, before expenses \$ \$ \$ \$
+Per Share P Per Series A referred Share Per Series B referred Share No Exercise of Over- allotment option Total of Over- allotment option Total Public Offering Price \$ 0.90 \$ 1,000 \$ 1,000 \$ 16,000,000 \$ 18,400,000 Underwriting discounts and commissions paid(1) - 70.00 - 318,5000 486,500 Underwriter discounts and commissions paid (pre-existing relationship investors)(2) 0.0315 35.00 35.00 400,750 400,750 Proceeds to us, before expenses \$ 0.869 \$ 895.00 \$ 965.00 \$ 15,280,750 \$ 17,512,750

-- (1) The Underwriter will receive a discount of 7% to the public offering price with respect to any Shares or Series A Preferred Shares purchased in this offering by investors, other than certain investors who have a pre-existing relationship with us.
-See "Underwriting" for a discussion of the compensation payable to the Underwriter - (2) The Underwriter will receive a discount of 3.5% to the public offering price with respect to any Shares or Series A Preferred Shares purchased in this offering by certain investors who have a pre-existing relationship with us.
+- (1) The Underwriter will receive a discount of 7% to the public offering price with respect to any Series A Preferred Shares purchased in this offering by investors who do not have a pre-existing relationship with us.
+See "Underwriting" for a discussion of the compensation payable to the Underwriter.
+None of such investors purchased Shares or Series B Preferred Shares. - (2) The Underwriter will receive a discount of 3.5% to the public offering price with respect to any Shares, Series A Preferred Shares, and Series B Preferred Shares purchased in this offering by certain investors who have a pre-existing relationship with us.

-We have granted a forty-five (45)-day option to the Underwriter to purchase additional Shares, in amounts up to 15% of the Shares and/or common stock issuable upon conversion of the Series A Preferred Shares sold in the offering, solely to cover over-allotments, if any.
-If the Underwriter exercises the over-allotment option in full, the total underwriting discounts and commissions payable by us will be \$, and the total proceeds to us, before expenses, will be \$, assuming an offering price of \$ per Share (the last reported sales price of our common stock on the NYSE American on , 2018) and \$ per Series A Preferred Share.
+We have granted a forty-five (45)-day option to the Underwriter to purchase additional up to an additional 2,666,666 shares of common stock, (15% of the Shares and the common stock issuable upon conversion of the Series A Preferred Shares and Series B Preferred Shares sold in the offering) solely to cover over-allotments, if any.
+If the Underwriter exercises the over-allotment option in full, the total underwriting discounts and commissions payable by us will be \$887,250 and the total proceeds to us, before expenses, will be \$17,512,750.

-The Underwriter expects to deliver the securities to purchasers against payment therefor on or before, 2018.
+The Underwriter expects to deliver the securities to purchasers against payment therefor on or before June 26, 2018.